 Cradle cap should get better on its own.
 If it sticks around or spreads to baby's face, neck, or other parts of the body, see your doctor.
 You may need a stronger prescription shampoo for your baby's hair and a cortisone cream for your baby's body.

 Because your baby's fingernails grow very quickly and babies can easily scratch themselves, file or cut the nails about twice a week.
 Your baby's toenails don't grow as quickly.
 You can probably get away with cutting them a couple of times a month.
 Just watch out for any jagged edges that you may need to trim.

 Whether you opt for baby scissors, a baby nail clipper, or a nail file is up to you.
-Considering the tiny size of your baby's nails, decide which one you're most comfortable using.
+Considering the tiny size of baby's nails, decide which one you're most comfortable using.
 Filing generally runs less of a risk that you'll cut your baby's skin.
-Never bite off your baby's nails -- you could give your baby an infection.
+Never bite off your baby's nails -- you could give her an infection.

-Here are some tips to make cutting your baby's nails easier:
+Here are some tips to make cutting nails easier:

-- Cut your baby's nails after a bath, when they're softer.
+- Cut nails after a bath, when they're softer.
 Sometimes it helps to trim a baby's nails when the baby is asleep and relaxed.

 If you use scissors or a nail clipper, press the skin under the nail down so you can get to the nail more easily.
 It may help to have your partner hold the baby's hand steady the first few times so you can concentrate on cutting.

-- Trim your baby's fingernails following the natural curve of the nail.
+- Trim her fingernails following the natural curve of the nail.
 Cut toenails straight across.